pytorch/ort/docker/README.md

 # Run torch-ort with Docker

+Run torch_ort.ORTModule within a Docker environment.

-Instructions below assume you are entering commands from the `docker` folder in this repository.
+The instructions below assume you are entering commands from the `docker` folder in this repository.
 Docker files available for CUDA and ROCm configurations.

+## NVIDIA CUDA 10.2

+This is the default dependency for torch-ort.

+1. Build the docker image

+    `docker build -f Dockerfile.ort-torch190-onnxruntime181-cu102-cudnn7-devel-ubuntu18.04 -t ort.cu102 .`

+2. Run the container using the image you have just built

+    ``docker run -it --gpus all --name my-experiments ort.cu102:latest /bin/bash`
-## On NVIDIA CUDA 11.1
+## NVIDIA CUDA 11.1

 1. Build the docker image